Stinoblacks/zero_day/README.md

-welcome to my ALX repoaitory!
+welcome to my ALX repository!
 I'm set to do hard things